Dave-114-P/UWA_Wayfinder/README.md

 # UWA_Wayfinder
-Assess Uni's mapping system compatibility with Google Maps, streamline data, and recommend a cost-effective, functional wayfinding solution.
+Project 12: Enhance accessibility and improve the wayfinding experience for students, staff, and visitors (S1)

+As part of this project, students will assess whether Uni's existing mapping systems can integrate with Google Maps, identifying any technical limitations or compatibility issues.
+They will also explore opportunities to streamline the data by removing unnecessary elements, such as plant rooms and electrical boards, to enhance usability.
+Based on their findings, students will provide a recommendation to the University on the most suitable wayfinding system, considering factors such as cost, ease of integration, and overall functionality.